Ennadai Lake: Notable people from Ennadai Lake

-Luke Anowtalik (1932-2006), an Ihalmiut, was a first-generation Inuit artist with work in major galleries including the National Gallery of Canada, the Marion Scott Gallery and Spirit Wrestler gallery in Vancouver, Inuit Galerie in Mannheim.
+Luke Anowtalik (1932–2006), an Ihalmiut, was a first-generation Inuk artist with work in major galleries including the National Gallery of Canada, the Marion Scott Gallery and Spirit Wrestler Gallery in Vancouver, Inuit Galerie in Mannheim.
 He was born in the Ennadai Lake area where he began carving his small swivel figures in caribou antler and sold his first carvings to Ministry of Transport employees working there.
 The federal government relocated him first to Whale Cove, then to Arviat where he continued carving often using the hard stone that was available there.
 His wife Mary Ayaq Anowtalik is also a well-known carver.

 Elisapee Karetak, an Ihalmiut, was an infant when her father Hallauk, her mother Kikkik and Elisapee's three young siblings were relocated from Ennadai Lake to Henik Lake in 1957.
 In 2000 Karetak with Montreal-based filmmaker Ole Gjerstad, produced a one-hour documentary entitled Kikkik about her mother.
 After her husband was murdered by a man delusional from hunger, Kikkik stabbed the man and began a long journey from Henik Lake to get help.
 Kikkik trekked for days across the Barrens carrying one-and-a-half-year-old Elisapee in her amauti and with three other children in tow.

 Ennadai Lake in popular culture

-Farley Mowatt wrote a series of books about the Inuit from the Ennadai Lake region including People of the Deer in 1952, The Desperate People in 1959, Death of a People, Walking on the Land in 2001, and No Man's River in 2004.
+Farley Mowat wrote a series of books about the Inuit from the Ennadai Lake region including People of the Deer in 1952, The Desperate People in 1959, Death of a People, Walking on the Land in 2001, and No Man's River in 2004.